Esri/arcgis-maps-sdk-dotnet-toolkit/docs/bookmarks-view.md

 </Grid>
 ```

-The `BookmarksView` supports customization of the bookmark display.
-This can be achieved by setting the `ItemTemplate` property to a customized `DataTemplate`.
+You can customize the `BookmarksView` bookmark display by setting the `ItemTemplate` property with a customized `DataTemplate`.

 ```xml
 <toolkit:BookmarksView Grid.Column="1" GeoView="{Binding ElementName=mapView}">